sevenwwu/sevenwwu.github.io/write-ups/initial_project_proposal_revised.md

 **Machine Learning:**
 - We will experiment with a range of classifiers to predict demographic information from gameplay preferences and vice versa.
-- Potential models include Random Forest, Linear Regression, and k-nearest neighbor.
+- Potential models include Random Forest, Logistic Regression, and k-nearest neighbor.
 - We will conduct hyperparameter tuning to optimize model performance.
-- We aim to evaluate models based on accuracy and R2 score.
+- We aim to evaluate models based on accuracy, precision, and recall.